cosmosgame/save-the-world/content/_index.md

 Then to find out that we are killing off most of the species on this planet, setting up a future catastrophe that could cause billions to die, and most people don't seem to really care.
 Don't seem to realize it for the existential threat that it is.
 It is easy to give in to a sort of hopelessness.
 What can any one person really do in the face of the implacable forces shaping the world?
-Sentient beings are going to continue to suffer in needless agony, and yes it is even likely that all species including our own are going to suffer a massive die off.
+People are going to continue to suffer in needless agony, and yes it is even likely that all species including our own are going to suffer a massive die off.
 We can do our best, but it probably won't be enough.
 It is hopeless.